<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Annuities typically don't offer inflation protection.
 That means your purchasing power will erode over time.
 Does $2,000 today go as far as it did 10 years ago?

-A benefit of the lump sum option is that it allows you to reinvest the funds in inflation-resistant securities.
-However, many Chevron employees desire the security of the monthly benefit.
-A salient strategy that compensates for not electing the lump-sum in the United States is to elect the single annuity option and buy a life insurance policy to provide for spouses and children after you're gone.
+One benefit of the lump sum option is that it allows you to reinvest the funds in inflation-resistant securities.
+However, many Chevron employees desire the security of a monthly benefit.
+A salient strategy that compensates for not electing the lump sum in the United States is to elect the single annuity option and buy a life insurance policy to provide for spouses and children after you're gone.

-Are you in your 50s or 60sand considering whether you should take the Lump Sum or an Annuity?
-Discuss with an experienced advisor to determine what's best for you and your family.
+Are you in your 50s or 60s and choosing between a lump sum or an annuity?
+Discuss your options with an experienced advisor to determine what's best for you and your family.

 You should routinely use the tools and resources found in The Retirement Group's eBook library, such as the Retirekit, to model your pension benefit in retirement and the pension payment options that will be available to you.

 You can also contact a Chevron-focused advisor at The Retirement Group at (800)-900-5867.
-We will illuminate your pension options to help you start the retirement process on the right foot.
+We will review your pension options with you to help you start the retirement process on the right foot.

 • Determine if you should take the Chevron pension as a lump sum or annuity.